FAQ'S

 If fsecurity is a big concern for you, then you will always be looking over your shoulder and will not enjoy the trek.
 So we invite you to consider one of our other expeditions, which are just as amazing and unique.

 Before the beginning of each expedition, every participant must have a valid travel insurance that covers everything up to medical evacuations and repatriation.
-We have Wilderness First Responder training obtained from NOLS and are able to handle accidents and illness to a reasonable extent.
+We have Wilderness First Responder training obtained through Wilderness Medical Associates, and are able to handle accidents and illness to a reasonable extent.
 In case of an evacuation, we have a remote emergency coordinator who monitors the progress of each expedition 24/7, and facilitates any extraction operations with the professional agencies in charge.
 That way we in the field can concentrate our efforts on the patient and let our coordinator handle the extraction procedures.
 All medical costs will be covered by the participant or his/her insurance company.

 There certainly are snakes in the places where we trek.
 Some of them are venomous.
 Big snakes are easy to see, but very rare.
 The little ones however can be so tiny and well camouflaged that you seldom notice them when you walk by.
 The real danger lies in stepping on them inadvertently, and having it strike back.
 This is why we ask trekkers to wear high boots instead of trail shoes, and to wear thick gaiters, preferably snake-proof.
 We do this for insurance and piece of mind.
 We’ve never had an incident with snakes.
 But just like we have never tipped a boat, yet still wear the life jacket, we wear snake protection when going to the jungle.